UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 We consider two ways of defining the inversion operation on Yoneda
 identifications: by the strictly right unital, and strictly left unital concatenation operation on the underlying identity type respectively.
-The former enjoys the computational property
+In contrast to the latter, the former enjoys the computational property

 ```text
   inv reflʸ ≐ reflʸ,
 ```

-hence will be preferred going.
+hence will be preferred going forward.

 #### The inversion operation defined by the strictly right unital concatenation operation on identifications